 When choosing a POS system for your business, consider both your current and future business needs.

 Self-serve kiosks are essentially all-in-one devices.
-Small businesses can use a tablet POS system that has a kiosk mode setting for customers to use.
-This is commonly available with restaurant POS systems, but there are a few retail systems with this capability as well.
+Small businesses can use a tablet POS system that has a kiosk mode for customers to use.
+This is commonly available with restaurant POS systems, but there are a few retail POS systems with this capability as well.